Irys-xyz/query/README.md

 ## Imports

-Import GraphQLQuery with the following:
+Import the Irys Query package with the following:

 ```js
 import GraphQLQuery from "@irys/query";
 ```

+## Search Types

+TODO
+- `irys:transactions`: Searches transactions uploaded to any of Irys' nodes
+- `arweave:transactions`: Searches all transactions posted to Arweave
+- `arweave:block`: Searches inside the specified Arweave block
+- `arweave:blocks`: Searches all of Arweave for a specific block

 ## Creating A Query Object